aerickson/locktight/README.md

 locktight
 =========

-Lock your Mac with a keyboard shortcut
+Lock your Mac with a keyboard shortcut.

+Caveat: Mac OS X 10.11 can lock the screen with Ctrl-Shift-Power, so this is probably not necessary going forward.

 ## Troubleshooting
 - when locking, if the screen dims and then the desktop reappears (vs locking):